July 28, 2020 • Field Notes, Ocean Facts

 Q: How often do you offer trips?

-A: Our trips to the Farallon islands will resume (with new COVID-safety protocols) on weekends beginning August 1.
+A: Our trips to the Farallon Islands run (with new COVID-safety protocols) on weekends April-November.
 Details and dates are here: Farallon Islands Whale Watching

 Q: I am lucky enough to have been out to the Farallones with the Oceanic Society three times.
 I wondered, what is the animal you were most surprised to see?